Haunted Twins

 "I have a hard time visualizing Bobby chasing women," laughed my sister.

-"Just because you're too young to date doesn't mean he's not interested in girls," said our mother.
+"Just because he doesn't have a girlfriend doesn't mean he's not interested in girls," said our mother.

 "I'm right here," I complained.